gavinrozzi/grwebsite/content/post/govmurphy-eo-sentiment-analysis/index.md

 ![Plot of sentiment expressed in Gov. Murphy's Executive Orders](/media/eosentiment.png)

+Each executive order was graphed based upon its sentiment score in the above plot.

 The bottom 3 executive orders with the lowest sentiment scores in 2020 were:

 1.  **EO-174** Governor Murphy Declares State of Emergency in Response to Hurricane Isaias